graphql/graphql-spec/README.md

 including a description and implementation for executing queries, how to format a response, explaining how a type system maps to an underlying implementation, and how to format a GraphQL response, as well as the grammar for GraphQL.

+### Contributing to this repo

+Please note that you must be a member of the [GraphQL Specification project](https://foundation.graphql.org/join) in order to make a contribution to the GraphQL Specification.
+There is no cost to join the specification project.
+If you open a PR, the EasyCLA tool will check whether you are covered as a contributor, either as an individual or under a company.
+If you are not covered, you will be prompted to sign the membership document at that time.

+If your company benefits from GraphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the [GraphQL Foundation](https://foundation.graphql.org/join).